 Each year, the ONA conference seeks to share best practices, practical tips and inspiring talks for journalists, executives, sales teams, educators and everyone else working in digital media.
-For ONA20, the Program Committee is looking for fresh, creative ideas, especially those that don’t fit the traditional panel format.
+For ONA20, the Program Team is looking for fresh, creative ideas, especially those that don’t fit the traditional panel format.

 Before you make your proposal, consider the following questions: